 Now when they had traveled through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
 And according to Paul’s custom, he went to them, and for three Sabbaths reasoned with them from the Scriptures, explaining and giving evidence that the Christ had to suffer and rise again from the dead, and saying, “This Jesus whom I am proclaiming to you is the Christ.”

-In other words, Jesus’ death and resurrection was not to be a surprise.
-Paul showed, pre-new testament, in a synagogue, that Jesus was the Christ, and that the Scriptures taught of His death and resurrection.
+Paul spent much effort demonstrated to the Jews that Jesus’ death and resurrection was not to be a surprise.
+Paul showed, from the Old Testament, in a synagogue, that Jesus was the Christ, and that the Scriptures taught of His death and resurrection.
 Paul proved Jesus on the basis of the Old Testament alone.
 Thus, what evidence was it that Jesus ultimately gave by referring them to Jonah?
 The Bible.
-That’s what Jesus gave.
-If they wanted a sign, they simply needed to read what the OT said about Jesus.
-And apparently, the story of Jonah was a good place to begin.
+If they wanted a sign, they simply needed to read what the Scriptures said about Jesus, and apparently, the story of Jonah would have been a good place to begin.

-This is consistent with the nature of evidence in the story of Lazarus and the rich man,
+This is consistent with the nature of evidence in the story of Lazarus and the rich man.
+Luke 16: 19-31,

 “There was a rich man who was clothed in purple and fine linen and who feasted sumptuously every day.
 And at his gate was laid a poor man named Lazarus, covered with sores, who desired to be fed with what fell from the rich man’s table.
 Moreover, even the dogs came and licked his sores.
 The poor man died and was carried by the angels to Abraham’s side.
 The rich man also died and was buried, and in Hades, being in torment, he lifted up his eyes and saw Abraham far off and Lazarus at his side.
 And he called out, ‘Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue, for I am in anguish in this flame.’
 But Abraham said, ‘Child, remember that you in your lifetime received your good things, and Lazarus in like manner bad things; but now he is comforted here, and you are in anguish.
 And besides all this, between us and you a great chasm has been fixed, in order that those who would pass from here to you may not be able, and none may cross from there to us.’
 And he said, ‘Then I beg you, father, to send him to my father’s house—for I have five brothers—so that he may warn them, lest they also come into this place of torment.’
 But Abraham said, ‘They have Moses and the Prophets; let them hear them.’
 And he said, ‘No, father Abraham, but if someone goes to them from the dead, they will repent.’
 He said to him, ‘If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.’”